puppetlabs/puppet-agent/CONTRIBUTING.md

 [Puppet](https://github.com/puppetlabs/puppet).

-Third-party patches, as well as patches from those within Puppet who don't maintain this project directly, are essential for keeping Puppet Agent great.
-We simply can't access the huge number of platforms and myriad configurations for running Puppet Agent.
+Third-party patches, as well as patches from those within Puppet who don't maintain this project directly, are essential for keeping Puppet agent great.
+We simply can't access the huge number of platforms and myriad configurations for running Puppet agent.
 We want to keep it as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.